tethysplatform/tethys/docs/tutorials/google_earth_engine/vis_gee_layers.rst

 .. important::

     The code at the top of this module handles authenticating with Google Earth Engine automatically when it is imported.
-By default it will check the ``params.py`` module for service account credentials and then fall back to checking the credentials file we generated earlier (see: :ref:`authenticate_gee_locally` of :doc:`./gee_primer`).
+By default it will check the ``params.py`` module for service account credentials and then fall back to checking the credentials file you generated earlier (see: :ref:`authenticate_gee_locally` of :doc:`./gee_primer`).
 Authenticating using the credential file works well for development but it will not work when you deploy the app.
 For production you will need to obtain and use a `Google Earth Engine Service Account <https://developers.google.com/earth-engine/service_account>`_.
 Then add the credentials to the ``gee.param.py`` module. **DO NOT COMMIT THESE CREDENTIALS IN A PUBLIC REPOSITORY**.

 2. Implement GEE Methods
 ========================

 Google Earth Engine provides XYZ tile services for each of their datasets.
-In this step, we'll write the necessary GEE logic to retrieve a tile service endpoint for a given dataset product.
+In this step, you'll write the necessary GEE logic to retrieve a tile service endpoint for a given dataset product.

-1. Some of the datasets require functions for filtering out the clouds in the images, so we'll create a module with functions for removing the clouds.
+1. Some of the datasets require functions for filtering out the clouds in the images, so you'll create a module with functions for removing the clouds.
 Create a new Python module in the :file:`gee` package called :file:`cloud_mask.py` with the following contents:

 .. code-block:: python